jamesthesnake/jamesthesnake.github.io/_posts/2022-05-20-medical-diagnostics.md

     If you do a CT scan and it shows a mass, you’ll order a biopsy.
     But because that patient was low-risk, the harms of that biopsy will outweigh the benefits.
     Thus, you shouldn’t do the CT scan.

+What?
+If the harms of the biopsy outweigh the benefits, don’t do the damn biopsy!
+Why are we taking as given that a net-negative decision to do a biopsy will be made, and solving that problem by trying to prevent the opportunity to make that bad decision?

+If you know that a patient’s prior probability for a condition is low, you still know that after doing a test.
+In a sane world, wouldn’t you do the CT scan, and then… only do the biopsy only if the CT scan showed something serious enough to justify the risks?

+The suggestion is that once the test is done and you’re looking at the results, you will inevitably neglect the prior probability.
+Thus, you should avoid doing tests where disregarding the prior leads to bad outcomes.
+In other words, “If I gather some data, I will disregard the base rate.
+So, I won’t gather any data.”

+I’m not sure if this phenomena has a name.
+Maybe “base rate avoidance disorder”?

+Now, I can sort of understand this kind of thinking when you can order the test, but further choices are out of your hands.
+Maybe you’re convinced that the patient or other doctors will irrationally insist on harmful treatments.
+But there’s eerily little reflection on the possibility that the mistake might be somewhere other than the initial test.

+It’s a fact that if you make decisions correctly, then putting more information into the system can’t hurt you.
+Or in case you’d be impressed by seeing that sentence turned into an equation: Say Y is a random unknown quantity (e.g. if someone has cancer), a is the action/choice you can make (e.g. if you do a biopsy or not), and utility(a,Y) is how happy you are to have done a if the value was Y. If X is some observed quantity that is related to Y (e.g. a CT scan) then

+    maxₐ 𝔼[utility(a,Y)] ≤ 𝔼[ maxₐ 𝔼[utility(a,Y)｜X]].

+It can only help you to know X!
+But what do I know, maybe medicine has some counterintuitive dynamics (psychology? insurance? legal issues?) that mean you can’t hope to make optimal choices.